A volunteer 'sewing squad' distributed more than 55,000 masks to vulnerable communities in 3 months. They're not slowing down - KEYT | KCOY

 Currently, there are aunties working all over the country: from Arizona to Oregon, Pennsylvania to Florida.
 They sew the masks in whatever free time they have between their own jobs and family commitments.

-“Many of us had never met before, and if we have met, now it’s usually just a quick exchange of handing things off,” Jessica Arna of Los Angeles, California, told CNN.
+“Many of us had never met before, and if we have met, now it’s usually just a quick exchange of handing things off,” Jessica Arana of Los Angeles, California, told CNN.

 The aunties help each other by supplying fabric, sewing machines and sometimes food.

-“Super aunties” in the group, like Arna, connect with organizations or individuals in vulnerable communities to access needs.
+“Super aunties” in the group, like Arana, connect with organizations or individuals in vulnerable communities to access needs.

-“I will announce a campaign to our group and collect pledges and make sure that the aunties know exactly what is needed for a very specific group,” Arna said.
+“I will announce a campaign to our group and collect pledges and make sure that the aunties know exactly what is needed for a very specific group,” Arana said.

 The aunties will pledge an amount to sew by a deadline and mail the finished masks.
 They’re reimbursed for postage from the group’s fundraising funds.